 Low-impact, quiet workout ideas

-Yoga is perfect for squeezy space and you don’t have to be super flexible to give it a go.
+Yoga is perfect for small spaces and you don’t have to be super flexible to give it a go.

-If you've never tried a barre workout before (a hybrid of ballet and Pilates), get ready to feel the burn!
+If you've never tried barre (a hybrid of ballet and Pilates), get ready to feel the burn!

-Not only does barre fire up all your major muscle groups, but this low-impact, high-intensity style of exercise also is super quiet, and requires minimal equipment – you can use the side of your kitchen worktop (or any hip height stable surface) for support.
+Not only does it fire up all your major muscle groups, this low-impact, high-intensity style of exercise is also super quiet and requires minimal equipment – you can use the side of your kitchen worktop (or any hip height stable surface) for support.

 Work out quietly from the comfort of your home!

 Want more options?
 You can find even more minimal and no-equipment at-home workouts for small spaces on the Sweat app.
-So push back the sofa, clear out any clutter, load up your headphones with your favourite training playlist and get ready for quiet, at-home workouts you can do in small spaces.
+So push back the sofa, clear out any clutter, load up your headphones with your favourite training playlist and get ready to Sweat.

 What’s your favourite quiet at-home workout?
-Let us know in the comments below.
+Let us know in the comments.